kevin-huff/youtube_queue/README.md

 ```

-Visit `http://localhost:3000` or the port specified in your environment variables on your browser to interact with the application.
+- Visit `http://localhost:3000/youtube` and use the credntials you provided in your environment variables to interact with the application.
+- Use `!open_yt` to open the youtube queue
+- Any valid youtube link sent in chat will automaticlly get added to the queue.
+- Use the `/youtube` page to shuffle, sort, play, delete, and rate the user's videos
 ## Web Pages
 The application includes several pages: